Device Review

 muOS (MustardOS)

-muOS is the most mainstream custom firmware for H700-class Anbernic devices and is generally regarded as the most beginner-friendly option.
-On the RG35XX SP specifically, the build codename is BEANS — distinct from the BANANA build used on the RG35XX Plus and H. That distinction matters at install time: flashing the wrong build is a recoverable mistake but a frustrating one.
-Installation is an SD card flash with balenaEtcher or Rufus, estimated at around 30 minutes, and is reversible via stock firmware reflash.
+muOS is the most beginner-friendly option for Anbernic H700 devices and the one I’d point a newcomer toward.
+The RG35XX SP uses the BEANS build — distinct from the BANANA build used on the RG35XX Plus and RG35XX H, so make sure you download the right image.
+Installation is an SD card flash via balenaEtcher or Rufus, estimated at around 30 minutes, and it’s fully reversible by reflashing stock firmware.

-muOS includes RetroArch integration, RetroAchievements support, theme support, overclocking, and netplay.
-The recommended setup uses two SD cards — one for the OS, one for ROMs — which the SP’s dual-slot layout supports cleanly.
+muOS brings RetroArch integration, RetroAchievements support, overclocking, and an active theme ecosystem.
+The recommended two-card setup — OS on one microSD, games on the other — fits naturally with the SP’s dual-slot hardware.

 Knulli